UMCFS/Rules/MarketplaceRules.md

 **It may be wise to write your listing in Notepad prior to submission.**

-**Keep your listing to the point.** Add notes that you feel are relevant, but don't make it spam.
+**Keep your listing to the point.** Add notes that you feel are relevant, but don't make it spammy.

 **Marketplace is a privilege.** As stated before, the marketplace is controversial.
 We want to make user experience fantastic - if we feel that the marketplace has become toxic or manipulated, we will remove it

 **By reacting :white_check_mark:, you agree to these rules.
-You also agree to the rules of other marketplaces, when applicable. **
+You also agree to the rules of other marketplaces, when applicable.**